Kimberley Downs: History

 In 1910 Kimberley Downs occupied an area of 900000 acre and was carrying 30,000 sheep.
 Eight white men were employed permanently on the property with the bulk of the work being carried out by Aboriginal workers.

 The entire flock was sold off from the property in 1916.
 11,400 ewes, 4,400 wethers and 340 rams were sold in one lot, thought to be the largest sale of sheep in one line at the time in Western Australia.
 The property was stocked with cattle and soon after the cattle tick first appeared in the West Kimberley regions.
 Kimberley Downs, Yeeda and Obagama were all affected by the ticks.

-In 1931 80 head of cattle were found to have pleuropneumonia in one muster.
+In 1931, 80 head of cattle were found to have pleuropneumonia in one muster.
 The disease meant cattle had to be quarantined.

-In 1976 the property, along with neighbouring Napier Downs, was owned by the Australian Land and Cattle Company and being managed by Bob and Sheryl McCorry.
+In 1976, the property, along with neighbouring Napier Downs, was owned by the Australian Land and Cattle Company and managed by Bob and Sheryl McCorry.
 The properties had a combined area of 3516 sqmi and were stocked with approximately 20,000 head of cattle.